Parse.ly’s Currents uses AI to measure real-time audience attention

 “I’m personally most excited to see how publishers make use of the data to change their content and platform strategy,” Montalenti said.
 “But I’m also really excited to see how it gets used in industries outside of media — in digital marketing, PR, communications, and even in areas like finance, politics, and entertainment.
 I imagine a lot of businesses are going to change now that you can know exactly how many people are reading content about any given topic on any given hour, day, week, or month.”

-New York-based Parse.ly, which was founded in 2009, offers a suite of tools — Parse.ly Reader, Parse.ly Publisher Platform, and Parse.ly Dash — that analyze data around metrics such as topics, authors, sections, and referrers.
+New York-based Parse.ly, which was founded in 2009, also offers its core Parse.ly Analytics platform, which is used by 400 publishers and media companies.
 Despite the cutthroat competition (e.g., Google Analytics, Chartbeat), it has managed to secure clients like the Wall Street Journal, Time, Bloomberg, Condé Nast, Hearst, HelloFresh, and Ben & Jerry’s.

-Parse.ly recently raised $6.8 million in a funding round led by Grotech Investors and Blumberg Capital (contributing to a total haul of $12.9).
+Parse.ly recently raised $6.8 million in a funding round led by Grotech Investors and Blumberg Capital (contributing to a total haul of $12.9 million).
 The company counts about 72 employees in its workforce and told Poynter last year that it has reached profitability.